-- Policy 2.1 Growing the future treescape through a proactive tree planting program in accordance with applicable plans. - Policy 2.2 Preparation of Landscape Guidelines to apply to all works in Designated Areas, including NCA managed land. - Policy 2.3 All relevant NCA strategic planning and management documents will reflect the Tree Management Policy. - Policy 2.4 Locations for events, activities and other uses on National Land will be selected to ensure they are of an appropriate scale and nature so as to protect all trees within the landscape. - Policy 2.5 For every tree that is removed on NCA managed land, at least one will be planted. - Policy 2.6 Managing and enhancing the landscape for native wildlife where possible.
+Growing the future treescape through a proactive tree planting program in accordance with applicable plans.

+Preparation of Landscape Guidelines to apply to all works in Designated Areas, including NCA managed land.

+All relevant NCA strategic planning and management documents will reflect the Tree Management Policy.

+Locations for events, activities and other uses on National Land will be selected to ensure they are of an appropriate scale and nature so as to protect trees within the landscape.

-3. Community Participation and Knowledge
+For every tree that is removed on NCA managed land, at least one will be planted.

+All management options will be explored before tree removal is recommended.
+While tree removal is a last resort management option, public safety always takes priority.
+A tree will be removed if:

+- It is dangerous or dead - It is in such poor health that it no longer provides any value to the landscape - It presents a significant weed risk - It has failed to establish and is of very poor structure or health

+Where trees cannot be managed individually, the NCA will develop a strategy for the removal and replacement of groups of trees.

+Landscapes will be managed and enhanced to support native wildlife and ecological diversity wherever possible.

+COMMUNITY PARTICIPATION AND KNOWLEDGE

-The broad range of community expectations, values and needs of the NCA treescape defines the need for transparency of information, clear and agreed pathways of decision making and the opportunity to involve the community in helping the NCA to monitor the performance of the treescape.
+The broad range of community expectations, values and needs of the NCA treescape defines the need for transparency of information, clear and agreed pathways of decision-making and the opportunity to involve the community in helping the NCA to monitor the performance of the treescape.

-- Policy 3.1 Continued engagement with the community, including local traditional owners, regarding key tree management issues and identification of opportunities to enable input. - Policy 3.2 Citizen science opportunities will be developed to help monitor and evaluate the performance of the NCA treescape. - Policy 3.3 The NCA website will enable an open data approach to share information about trees on NCA land.
+Continued engagement with the community, particularly with the Ngunnawal Traditional Owners, regarding key tree management issues and identification of opportunities to enable input.

+Citizen science opportunities will be developed to help monitor and evaluate the performance of the NCA treescape and assist in ongoing management where applicable.

+The NCA website will enable an open data approach to share information about trees on NCA land.

-4. Maintenance, Data, Monitoring and Evaluation
+Opportunities for consultation with the community will be made available for key planning documents such as heritage management plans and Landscape Guidelines, as well as for the planning of major projects affecting the treed landscape.

+MAINTENANCE, DATA, MONITORING AND EVALUATION